 EVS Class 3 NCERT Solutions, Chapter-2 : The Plant Fairy

-Chapter 2 The Plant Fairy, depicts the plant kingdom’s diversity presented through a fun game played by Shabnam, Ammu, Michael, Dayaram and Didi.
-In this chapter, the children will learn—
+Class 3 EVS Chapter 2, The Plant Fairy, depicts the plant kingdom’s diversity presented through a fun game played by Shabnam, Ammu, Michael, Dayaram and Didi.
+While studying this CBSE Class 3 EVS Chapter 2,

 - The variation in colours, smell, shapes, and margin of leaves.